misathemeb/misathemeb.github.io/README.md

 👋 Hi, I’m @misathemeb!
 I am a research scientist by trade and am new to coding.
 I have no prior knowledge of coding or formal programming up until this moment in time (Autumn 2021).

-👀 I’m interested in becoming a front end developer or data scientist.
+👀 I’m interested in becoming a front end developer.

 🌱 I’m currently learning html/css/js/python.